Cahir Healy

-Cahir Healy (2 December 1877 – 8 February 1970) was an Irish politician.
+Charles Everard Healy (2 December 1877 – 8 February 1970) was an Irish politician.
+He was a leader of northern nationalists and a self-educated man who made major contributions to Ireland's political, cultural and literary heritage.

 Background

-Born in Mountcharles in County Donegal, Ireland he became a journalist working on various local papers.
-He joined Sinn Féin on its foundation in 1905.
+Born in Mountcharles in County Donegal, Healy became a journalist working on various local papers.
+He joined the Irish Republican organisation Sinn Féin at its founding in 1905.

-Anti Partitionist
+Opposition to partition

-Healy later became a Anti Partisionist and campaigned against the inclusion of County Fermanagh and County Tyrone into Northern Ireland, arguing that they had Irish nationalist majorities (see Partition of Ireland).
-With the pending partition of Ireland Healy worked with the cabinet of the southern Irish parliament (Second Dáil) and in 1922 was a member of Michael Collin's special Advisory Committee on the North-East.
-In August 1921 Healy was part of a Fermanagh nationalist delegation that met with President Éamon de Valera where they made clear their feelings on a Northern Irish Parliament: "Fermanagh by a large majority...resolved that it would not submit to the partition parliament in Ulster."
-In a letter from Lloyd George to de Valera (dated 7 September 1921) regarding the inclusion of Tyrone and Fermanagh into a new northern state, the British Prime Minister stated that his government had a very weak case on the issue of "forcing these two counties against their will" into Northern Ireland.
+Healy later became anti-partitionist and campaigned against the inclusion of County Fermanagh and County Tyrone into Northern Ireland as they had Irish nationalist majorities.
+With the pending Partition of Ireland, Healy worked with the cabinet of the Second Dáil (the southern Irish parliament) and, in 1922, was a member of Michael Collins' special advisory committee on the north-east of the island.
+In August 1921 Healy was part of a Fermanagh nationalist delegation that met with Éamon de Valera and made clear their feelings on a Northern Irish parliament: "Fermanagh by a large majority ... resolved that it would not submit to the partition parliament in Ulster".
+In a letter from Lloyd George to de Valera (dated 7 September 1921) regarding the inclusion of Tyrone and Fermanagh into a new northern state, the British prime minister stated that his government had a very weak case on the issue of "forcing these two counties against their will" into Northern Ireland.

-Following the assassination of William J. Twaddell (a Unionist Member of Parliament in Belfast) (22 May 1922) Healy was interned with 300 others under brutal conditions on the prison ship HMS Argenta for eighteen months.
+Following the 22 May 1922 assassination of William J. Twaddell (a Unionist Member of Parliament in Belfast), Healy was interned for eighteen months along with 300 others under brutal conditions on the prison ship HMS Argenta.
 Healy is quoted on the reasons for his arrest and internment: "All my life, I have been a man of peace.
 It is not, therefore, because they feared that I would disturb the peace of Northern Ireland that they dragged me away from my wife and family, but for political reasons.
 I have been engaged in preparing the case for the inclusion of these areas (Fermanagh and Tyrone) in the Free State.
 To get me out of the way, local politicians urged my arrest."

-Member of the British and Northern Ireland Parliaments
+Parliamentary representative

-Healy was elected in the 1922 UK general election to represent Fermanagh and Tyrone as a Nationalist Party MP, with the support of Sinn Féin.
-Healy was re-elected in 1923, but remained in custody until February 1924 and was prohibited from entering the western part of County Fermanagh (he did not defend his seat).
-In June 1924 Healy pressed the government to compensate the thousands of Northern Ireland citizens that were forced to flee Belfast during serious sectarian rioting/violence (see The Troubles in Northern Ireland (1920–1922)).
+While interned on the Argenta, Healy was elected in the 1922 UK general election to represent Fermanagh and Tyrone as a Nationalist Party MP, with the support of Sinn Féin.
+Healy was re-elected in 1923 but remained in custody until February 1924 and was prohibited from entering the western part of Fermanagh (he did not defend his seat).
+In June 1924 Healy pressed the government to compensate the thousands of Northern Ireland citizens that were forced to flee Belfast during serious sectarian violence (see The Troubles in Ulster (1920–1922)).